Sebowski1/roadtools/README.md

 3. Select the `.zip` and enable **Road Tools**.

 ## Setup

+### Add Road Object
 To get started creating your roads, in the 3d-viewport open the `N` Panel, click the `Road Tools` Subpanel and press the `Add new road object` button.
+This appends the default road object along with it's assets.

+### Presets
+this panel let's you load and save road presets. <br>
+In edit mode, select the edges you want to apply the preset to and pick one from the dropdown menu.
+If the preset doesn't load automatically, press the `load` button.

+#### Preset customisation
+Whilst in edit mode, a subpanel `customise road` is available.
+Opening it reveals ways in which you can customise the selected road edges.
+To make the customisation more responsive, you can use the `live toggle update` button (a white circle to the left of the `Apply Customisations` button).
+The `live toggle update` lets you apply the changes live to the selected edges without the need to press the `Apply Customisations` button, however it leaves all the customisation menus visible, regardles if they will work for the selected road type.